ceniscool/Roblox-Connections-to-Friends/README.md

 Google Chrome:

-then go to chrome://extensions/ and select load unpacked (Must be in Developer Mode) and click on the folder that you have.

-This is open source I do not take responsibility if someone re-uploads and does some stupid crazy stuff to it.
+go to chrome://extensions/

+enable developer mode

+select load unpacked

+click on your file with the two codes in them

+boom go to roblox

 Microsoft Edge: